Manipulative Tactics as a form of Domestic Abuse

 - Spend time daily participating in self-development practices such as listening to self-help podcasts, practicing affirmations, meditating, or practicing yoga.
 An abuser will cut down your self-esteem to keep you on a tight leash and break this cycle of mental and emotional control; you must have another influence reminding you of your inherent worth.

 - Open up to friends, family, or co-workers with whom you can confide about your unhappiness and concerns.
 Having a sense of being in a community outside of your relationship is essential for your safety and ultimate sovereignty.

 Protect your money

 - Privately open a separate bank account or begin saving money in a hidden place.
-Even if you are expected to hand over your earnings to your spouse, it is important that you have some financial capital to support you in your transition.
-Look for ways to earn a small income if you don’t currently have a job while you build your skills.
+Even if you are expected to hand over your earnings to your spouse, you must have some financial capital to support you in your transition.
+Look for ways to earn a small income if you don’t currently have a job while building your skills.

 Contact a Domestic Violence hotline for advice and to develop a plan.

 The New Jersey Domestic Violence Hotline is open 24/7 at 1-800-572-SAFE (1-800-572-7233).

 The National Domestic Violence Hotline is open 24/7 at 1-800-799-7233.